binaryck/outloud/README.md

 ### Manual Installation (Developer Mode)

 1. Download or clone this repository
+2. npm install
+3. npm run build
-2. Open Chrome and navigate to `chrome://extensions/`
+4. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode" in the top right
+5. Enable "Developer mode" in the top right
-4. Click "Load unpacked" and select the extension folder
+6. Click "Load unpacked" and select the dist folder
-5. OutLoud will appear in your extensions toolbar
+7. OutLoud will appear in your extensions toolbar

 ---